Edgewell Personal Care Co (EPC) Files 10-K for the Fiscal Year Ended on September 30, 2020

 At the end of the fiscal year, Edgewell Personal Care Co has the cash and cash equivalents of $364.7 million, compared with $341.6 million in the previous year.
 The long term debt was $1.2 billion, compared with $1.1 billion in the previous year.
 The interest coverage to the debt is 3.3.
 Edgewell Personal Care Co has a financial strength rank of 5 (out of 10).

-At the current stock price of $35.26, Edgewell Personal Care Co is traded at close to its historical median P/S valuation band of $38.95.
-The P/S ratio of the stock is 0.99, while the historical median P/S ratio is 1.05.
-The stock gained 15.23% during the past 12 months.
+At the current stock price of $35.02, Edgewell Personal Care Co is traded at 10.1% discount to its historical median P/S valuation band of $38.95.
+The P/S ratio of the stock is 0.98, while the historical median P/S ratio is 1.05.
+The stock gained 15.92% during the past 12 months.

 For the complete 20-year historical financial data of EPC, click here.